noypearl/MeowAlert/README.md

 ### [!TIP]
 Why build from source?
 You can verify that we aren't sending your data anywhere and that the "Polling" interval is truly as aggressive as you want it to be.

+### Custom Sounds: You can upload your own `.mp3` file for alerts from the app menu.
+Need ideas?
+Browse meme sounds on [MyInstants](https://www.myinstants.com/en/search/), download an `.mp3`, then select it inside MeowAlert.

+### How it works
+MeowAlert runs quietly in your macOS menu bar and checks [the official Pikud HaOref](https://www.oref.org.il/warningMessages/alert/alerts.json) (Oref) alert feed every few seconds.
+When a new alert appears, it matches the alert locations against the cities you selected; if there is a match, it immediately plays your chosen sound (.mp3) and shows a notification so you can react fast.
+Everything happens locally on your Mac, and monitoring starts automatically when the app launches.

 ### 🎮 Usage Tips
 Watched Areas: Use the autocomplete!
 It's better than guessing how the API spells "Rishon LeTsiyon."